 The over-the-counter versions of the drugs are marketed at low doses and only intended for a 14-day course up to 3 times per year.

 However, since consumers may take the OTC products for a longer time than the directions on the label, the FDA plans to revise those labels as a precautionary measure.

 Because you are a Save Our Bones community member, this is “old” news for you.
-As I wrote earlier, it’s been years that I have been warning of the very same problems in the Save Our Bones Program.
+As I wrote earlier, it’s been years that I have been warning of the very same problems in the Osteoporosis Reversal Program.